 Headteacher (or Chair of Govenors)

-If there is no written record, write a dated and timed note of what has been disclosed or noticed, said or done.
+If there is no written record, write and sign a dated and timed note of what has been disclosed or noticed, said or done.

 Before taking further action notify and seek advice from the Allegations Manager (LADO), Safeguarding and Improvement Unit on the same day.